zdravkov/kendo-docs/api/web/colorpicker.md

 ### messages `Object`

-Allows customization of "Apply" / "Cancel" labels.
+Allows localization of the strings that are used in the widget.

 #### Example